 A deadly call inside

 This year, I grieved the end of my childhood and of many friendships I made in college.
 I found myself leaving so much behind without even realizing it and it weighed down on me all year.

 I learned that no two relationships are alike, each one laid out in your life to teach you a lesson, whether lifelong or a more shortlived one, and that is fine.
 2018 was a year of loss that allowed me to shed those old leaves and rebuild myself, leaving me fully in charge of my life.
 Scarier things have happened.

 5. Our Lips are Sealed – The Go-Go’s (Summer)

 In the jealous games, people play

 This summer I revived my Rob Sheffield obsession by reading his sophomore book, Talking to Girls About Duran Duran, which devotes its first chapter to the Go-Go’s signature song, “Our Lips Are Sealed.”

-I stayed up all night with a smile on my face, not needing to go out and dance when in my hands was a perfect pop record to keep me company in this small charming town full of trees and wonders.
+I stayed up all night listening to it through headphones with a smile on my face, not needing to go out and dance when in my hands was a perfect pop record to keep me company in this small charming town full of trees and wonders.